kcodek/flutter_trailers/notes.md

 1. MaterialApp Class
     - An application that uses material design.
 A convenience widget that wraps a number of widgets that are commonly required for material design applications.
 It builds upon a WidgetsApp by adding material-design specific functionality, such as AnimatedTheme and GridPaper.

+1. Forms
+    - How do you run a callback function every time the text changes?
+With Flutter, you have two options:
+    1 .Supply an `onChanged()` callback to a `TextField`or a `TextFormField`.
+    2. Use a `TextEditingController`.
+    3. Remember to `dispose` of the `TextEditingController` when it’s no longer needed.
+This ensures that you discard any resources used by the object.
 ------

 1. Dart Basics